parsasipaysa/PasswordKiller/README.md

                                                                  ░
 HI My Dear :)

 [!]
-You definitely want to create a strong password when it comes to this project.
+You definitely want to create a strong password-list when it comes to this project.
 Isn't that so? :) thank you well

 [+] You will need to install Python and git to be able to use this script

 [+] You also need a colorama library

 [1] In the first step, you need to install this project:  git clone https://github.com/parsasipaysa/PasswordKiller.git